 In addition, academic skill improvement services are available to enhance test taking skills, reduce test-taking anxiety, and improve study habits.

 Counseling services are free to all students currently enrolled at Midwestern University.
 Counselors are available to help students effectively deal with many issues through individual, couples, and group counseling.

 What is the cost of attendance for the Chicago College of Optometry?

-This tuition rate and equipment fee applies to in-state, out-of-state, and international students.
+These fees apply to in-state, out-of-state, and international students.

 Are scholarships available?

 The University has a variety of scholarships available to current students.
 Please check the Student Financial Services scholarships webpage for a complete listing of available scholarships.